sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/10 - Bird Movie Award/03 - The Award.md

 "Not unless you snuck one onto me, darling."
 He spread his arms out once more.
 "Search me if you must."

 She shook her head.
 "I trust you.
-I just... didn't think that *not* losing Time Pieces over the planet would affect little things like this."
+I just... didn't think that *not* losing Time Pieces over the planet would affect things like this."

 "Yeah... huh."